-As a school we will monitor before the Easter Break and Summer Holidays and on the return to school in order to support any individual student that may be at risk and also help raise awareness amongst parents, pupils and teachers.
-We will also draw on the knowledge of our local community.
+As a school we will monitor before all school breaks on the return to school in order to support any individual student that may be at risk and also help raise awareness amongst parents, pupils and teachers.
+We will also draw on the knowledge of ourlocal community.